mirmashel/gazet_dataset/README.md

 Please cite our paper in your publications if the GazeT dataset is used in your research:

 ## Data reading and data structure
+Load dataset and put it under `./dataset`.
+Dataset contains images and metadata.
 Data loading process and visualizations can be found in `load_dataset.ipynb`.

 ### Crop design
 The bbox for the crop is determined by four points of eyes using the following algorithm: